Things To Do In Santa Cruz

 Address: Roaring Camp Railroad, 401 Graham Hill Road, Felton, California

-U.C.
-Santa Cruz Arboretum and Botanic Garden
+Get Outside at U.C.
+Santa Cruz Arboretum and Botanic Garden12

 The University of California Santa Cruz Arboretum located on an ancient marine terrace in the Santa Cruz mountains overlooks Monterey Bay.
 The garden is currently on the university campus and is used for scientific study as well as a nice place for nature lovers to escape to.